autowarefoundation/autoware.universe/planning/behavior_path_planner/behavior_path_planner_turn_signal-design.md

 Turn signal decider checks each lanelet on the map if it has `turn_direction` information.
 If a lanelet has this information, it activates necessary blinker based on this information.

 - desired start point
-  `v*3.0 + 30` meters before the start point of the intersection lanlet(depicted in gree in the following picture), where `v` is the velocity of the ego vehicle.
+  `v*3.0 + 30` meters before the start point of the intersection lanelet(depicted in gree in the following picture), where `v` is the velocity of the ego vehicle.

 - desired end point
   Terminal point of the intersection lanelet.